7Cedars/loyalty-program-contracts/README.md

   - [ ] Whitelist them in ERC-20 contract.
   - [ ] test if different logics work.
 - [x] Build, deploy, test function to (de)select redeem contract for loyalty prgram.
   - [x] pretty much add and delete addresses frm whitelist addresses.
-- [ ] Build, deploy, test ERC-20 based loyalty card contract factory
-  - [ ] Issue multiple loyalty programs.
-  - [ ] test if different program selections can be made.
-  - [ ] test if indeed - only selected programs can be used.
-  - [ ] test if NFTs from one program cannot be used in NFT program of the other.
-  - [ ] test if random N#FT cannot be redeemed.
+- [ ]

 **At this stage I have a minimal PoC**